ciencialatitud0/EPIC_3/EPIC_3/info/programme.md

 ## - Morning session (08h00 - 10h00)
 Location: Classroom LAB-PB09, E2-E3 building 1st floor

-### 08h00 - 10h00: Hands-on Tutorial 5: Excited-state dynamics: Tully scheme implementation and models (live virtual)
+### 08h00 - 10h00: Edison Salazar - Hands-on Tutorial 5: Excited-state dynamics: Tully scheme implementation and models (live virtual)

 <img src="https://github.com/ciencialatitud0/EPIC_3/assets/30240951/95609cc0-3c23-40fa-91d0-222cc00e4190" alt="alt text" width="400px">

+**Abstract:**
+Photoinduced processes play a crucial role in different fields of science, for example, the photoisomerization of the retinal chromophore or the synthesis of vitamin D3.
+Additionally, they are crucial in the development of new technologies such as molecular electronic devices which can be controlled by light.
+These processes are governed mainly by nonadiabatic transitions which are radiationless electronic transitions between different non-Born-Oppenheimer states along the dynamic of a chemical reaction.
+In these two lessons, we are going to implement the Tully algorithm in Python to study a simple avoid crossing model as the first approach to a non-adiabatic transition.

+**About the Speaker:**
+Postdoctoral researcher - Applied Quantum Algorithms (AQA) group, Lorentz Institute for Theoretical Physics, Leiden University, Leiden, Netherlands

 ## Coffee Break (10h00 - 10h40)
 Location: Classroom SEPA-A06, 1st floor, Senescyt building